A Principled Approach to Bayesian Transfer Learning: Abstract

 \section{Abstract}

 {Updating \textit{a priori} information given some observed data is the core tenet of Bayesian inference.
-Bayesian transfer learning extends this idea by incorporating information from a related dataset to improve the inference on the observed data which may have been collected under slightly different settings.
-The use of related information can be useful when the observed data is scarce, for example.
-Current Bayesian transfer learning methods that are based on the so-called \emph{power prior} can adaptively transfer information from related data.
-Unfortunately, it is not always clear under which scenario Bayesian transfer learning performs best or even if it will improve Bayesian inference.
-Additionally, current power prior methods rely on conjugacy to evaluate the posterior of interest.
-We propose using leave-one-out cross validation on the target dataset as a means of evaluating Bayesian transfer learning methods.
-Further, we introduce a new framework, \textit{transfer sequential Monte Carlo}, for power prior approaches that efficiently chooses the transfer parameter while avoiding the need for conjugate priors.
-We assess the performance of our proposed methods in two comprehensive simulation studies.}
+Bayesian transfer learning extends this idea by incorporating information from a related dataset to improve the inference on the observed target dataset which may have been collected under slightly different settings.
+The use of related information can be useful when the target dataset is scarce, for example.
+There exist various Bayesian transfer learning methods that decide how to incorporate the related data in different ways.
+Unfortunately, there is no principled approach for comparing Bayesian transfer methods in real data settings.
+Additionally, some Bayesian transfer learning methods, such as the so-called power prior approaches, rely on conjugacy or costly specialised techniques.
+In this paper, we find an effective approach to compare Bayesian transfer learning methods is to apply leave-one-out cross validation on the target dataset.
+Further, we introduce a new framework, \textit{transfer sequential Monte Carlo}, that efficiently implements power prior methods in an automated fashion.
+We demonstrate the performance of our proposed methods in two comprehensive simulation studies.} \keywords{Bayesian inference, power prior, sequential Monte Carlo, posterior predictive}